-a 'period of at least 11 consecutive hours' except in certain enumerated instances, such as in the case of force majeure or emergency, or if the work takes place in a shop that sells womens' supplies.
-Minors may not work for a 'period of at least 12 consecutive hours' without receiving approval from the Ministry of Labour.
+Articles 150 and 163 of the Labour Law place limitations on the number of hours that women and minors can work during the night.
+Women may not work at night for a 'period of at least 11 consecutive hours' except in certain enumerated instances, such as in the case of force majeure or emergency, or if the work takes place in a shop that sells women's supplies.
+Minors may not work for a 'period of at least 12 consecutive hours' without receiving approval from the MOL.